stephmarie17/docs-shared/dbx/jvm/atlas-search-operator-helpers.rst

-The {+driver-short+} provides helper methods for the following operations:
+The {+driver-short+} provides helper methods for the following operators:

 .. list-table::
-   :widths: 40 60
+   :widths: 30 70
    :header-rows: 1

    * - Operator